syscoin/Masternode-Install-Script/README.md

 - ownerKeyAddr: The Syscoin address generated above for the owner address
 - operatorPubKey: The BLS public key generated above (or provided by your hosting service)
 - votingKeyAddr: The Syscoin address generated above, or the address of a delegate, used for proposal voting
-- operatorReward: The percentage of the block reward allocated to the operator as payment, 0 for no reward - this is if you want to pay someone else a % of your rewards.
+- operatorReward: The percentage of the block reward allocated to the operator as payment, 0 for no reward - this is if you want to pay someone else a % of your rewards. **This is the part where if you would like to donate to the Syscoin Foundation.**
 - payoutAddress: A Syscoin address to receive the owner’s masternode rewards.
 - feeSourceAddress: An (optional) address used to fund ProTx fee. payoutAddress will be used if not specified.